Christmas Naughty or Nice Christmas Recipes

 ½ cup coconut flour

-1. In a large mixing bowl, blend together the coconut oil or butter and sugar.
+1. In a large mixing bowl, blend together the coconut oil or butter, sugar, eggs and vanilla.

 2. In a separate bowl, combine the dry ingredients, then slowing incorporate into the wet ingredients using the hand mixer.